SSederberg/FOAAS-Java/README.md

 # JFOAAS
 A Java API for Fuck Off As A Service (FOAAS) - http://foaas.com/

-**Please note that this API is still indevelopment.
+**Please note that this API is still in development.
 Please contribute to help fix this problem faster!**

 ### TODO